wangonya/odoo-rest-api/README.md

 * The `login` endpoint returns the user id if successful.
 This user id should be used as the username for the other endpoints.
 * Basic authentication is used for the sale order and delivery order processing endpoints.
 Username (user id) and Password are required.
-* Item name used as the search parameter for products when creating sale orders.
-If a duplicate item is found, the first one is used.
+* Item name is used as the search parameter for products when creating sale orders.
+If there are multiple items with the same name, the first one found is used.